51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 That kind of market knowledge can make a huge difference when it comes to setting proper expectations for your future home.

-Yet another reason to work with a top agent: According to Ortman, agents often have access to private listings you won’t find on listing sites.
-And they may even have knowledge of upcoming listings that haven’t hit the market yet.
+Yet another reason to work with a top agent: They might know about listings you don’t.
+According to Ortman, agents often have access to private listings you won’t find on multiple listing service (MLS).
+They may even have knowledge of upcoming listings that haven’t hit the market yet.
 That means less competition for you when it comes time to make an offer.

 32. Figure out a house-hunting system

 House hunting can be pretty overwhelming.
-There are so many details to keep track of!
+There are so many details to keep track of.
 That’s why it helps to have a system to record everything you love (and don’t love) about each home.

 Make sure to keep a house hunting checklist handy … and hey, if you want to make an overly complex .xls document to track all the homes you’ve looked at, we definitely won’t judge!